 To the left of the diagnostic LEDs is the internal power button.
 The internal power button gives you the ability to power on the computer with the back cover off the computer.

-To power the computer on with the back cover off:
+To power on the computer with the back cover off:

 - 1. First remove the back cover. - 2.
 Plug in the power cord.